How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 Various organizations conduct these tests globally.
 It follows the CEFR (Common European Framework of Reference for Language) guidelines.

-It is widely used for different pursuits.
-For instance, immigration, admissions for higher studies, employment, and personal language assessment.
+It is widely used for various pursuits, such as immigration, admissions for higher studies, employment, and personal language assessment.

 Why should you take official French Exams?

-Do you know French or have already achieved a certain level in this language?
+Do you know French, or have you already achieved a certain level of proficiency in this language?
 If so, you can prove your ability by taking a French test.

 Which French exam to take depends on many factors and purposes.